 This isn’t a comprehensive list (or a list ordered by importance), but it’s a list of must-have content marketing tools to help you start becoming and feeling more effective with your content marketing efforts.

 .
-Through this platform you can find influencers within your niche that might be willing to share your content, while also organizing and monitoring your outreach efforts.
+Through this platform you can find influencers within your niche that might be willing to share your content, while also organizing and monitoring your outreach efforts